4d/docs/website/translated_docs/es/FormEditor/properties_Markers.md

 The Form Footer area is displayed on screen under the list of records.
 It is always printed at the bottom of every page of a report.
 The Footer area is defined as the area between the Break control line and the Footer control line.
 You make the Footer area smaller or larger.<p>

 You can use the Footer area to print graphics, page numbers, the current date, or any text you want at the bottom of each page of a report.
 For output forms designed for use on screen, the Footer area typically contains buttons that give the user options such as doing a search or sort, printing records, or putting away the current report.
-Active objects are accepted.
+Se aceptan los objetos activos.

 #### Gramática JSON